How can I get my message to resonate?

 I created a quick checklist with three questions to help you make your message resonate with your target audience.

-Check it out…and keep it handy next time you’re creating something you want to resonate with your target audience.
+Then, keep it handy next time you’re creating something you want to resonate with your target audience.

 If you keep these questions in mind, your message has a better chance of hitting the mark!

-I wish you a hearty #BOOMshockalocka!
+I wish you a hearty #BOOMshockalocka…Catch you soon!